 The last major release of WordPress for 2017 added more features to Theme Customizer.
 It added a new theme browsing and preview experience in customizer.

 It also made code editing in custom CSS and theme/plugin editors much easier by adding syntax highlighting and auto-completion features.

-Today, the user interface feels a bit out-dated compared to the many other top website builders in the market.
+However we believe this update was a necessary step forward for WordPress because the old classic editor interface felt a bit outdated when compared to the other popular website builders in the market.